 If you fell ill in a foreign country, would you know how to tell someone?
 Would you know how to find Benadryl or Tylenol?
-TravelSmart from Allianz provides emergency contact and hospital numbers in foreign countries, a drug dictionary, and first aid terms with translation.
+TravelSmart from Allianz provides emergency contact and hospital numbers in foreign countries, and can find doctors, pharmacies and more based on your location.
+There’s also a medical translator, and common first aid terms with translation.
 We always have to be prepared for a possible allergic reaction with our child and this app may have become my new favorite.

-I may have a love/hate relationship with my phone, but when I travel, I certainly love it.
+I may have a love/hate relationship with my phone, but when I travel, I realize there are apps I can’t live without.
 These apps help us navigate our trips with relative ease and allow us to make the most of our vacation.
 How did we ever live without them?